-At absolute Zero (T = 0), the Fermi level comes at

-$E_A/2$, midway between top of the valence band and acceptor level.
-As the temperature increases, the Fermi level first lowers slightly and then it increases with becaused increasing temperature.
-At high temperature the Fermi level approaches to middle of the band gap which is intrinsic position.
-As crystal becomes more P type the fermi level comes closer to the valence band and may go even in the valance band when the doping level of acceptor impurities become very high Fig.(1.9).
+At absolute Zero (T = 0), the Fermi level comes at $E_A/2$, midway between top of the valence band and acceptor level.
+As the temperature increases, the fermi level first lowers slightly and then it increases with increasing temperature.
+At high temperature the fermi level approaches to middle of the band gap which is intrinsic position.
+As crystal becomes more P type the fermi level comes closer to the valence band and may go even in the valence band when the doping level of acceptor impurities become very high (Figure 2.9).
+2.6 AMROPHOUS SEMICONDUCTORS :

-1.6 AMORPHOUS SEMICONDUCTORS :